kristopolous/DRR/indycast.net/md/about.md

 The logos are 16-color PNGs which make them small and fast (although admittedly kind of ugly).

-### Is this legal?
+#### Is this legal?

-I have no idea; I'm not a lawyer.
+*I have no idea; I'm not a lawyer*.
 We're solving real-world problems here so let's see what happens.
+This technology has been a total game-changer in the way I listen to radio.
+Really.

 If you're really concerned, then go ahead and run your own network of servers for personal private use - you can easily stuff 25 stations on any half-assed modern consumer-grade internet connection.
 Each instance takes